leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/surface_deform.rst

 Target
    The object to which to bind (this setting is unavailable after binding).

+   .. warning:: Target Mesh Validity

+      While there are no restrictions with regard to the modified mesh, the target object's mesh has a few constraints, which if not followed, will prevent a successful binding:

+      - It must **not** contain edges with more than two faces.
+      - It must **not** contain concave faces.
+      - It must **not** contain overlapping vertices (doubles).
+      - It must **not** contain faces with collinear edges.

 Interpolation Falloff
    How much a vertex bound to one face of the target will be affected by the surrounding faces (this setting is unavailable after binding).